gumob/AISummarizer/PRIVACY.md

 The extension requires the following permissions to function:

-- `management`: To manage other Chrome extensions, including enabling/disabling them and accessing their information for tag-based organization.
-- `storage`: To save your preferences and settings locally on the device.
+- `storage`: To save your preferences, settings, and extracted articles locally on the device.
 No data is transmitted to external servers.
-- `tabs`: To open extension options pages when requested by the user, allowing direct access to extension settings.
-- `scripting`: To detect system color scheme changes in the background, ensuring the extension's appearance matches the user's system preferences.
-It is also used to interact with web pages when necessary for extension management functionality.
+- `tabs`: To access tab information, create new tabs for AI services, and communicate with content scripts for article extraction and injection.
+- `scripting`: To inject content scripts into web pages for article extraction and to communicate between different parts of the extension.
-- `activeTab`: To access the current tab when detecting system color scheme changes and for extension management operations.
-This ensures proper theme synchronization across the extension.
+- `activeTab`: To access the current active tab for article extraction, clipboard operations, and UI state management.
 - `offscreen`: To detect system color scheme changes for theme synchronization, ensuring the extension's appearance matches the user's system preferences.
+- `contextMenus`: To create right-click context menus that allow users to extract articles, copy to clipboard, and access AI services directly from web pages.
+- `sidePanel`: To display the settings panel in Chrome's side panel interface, providing easy access to extension configuration.
+- `alarms`: To schedule periodic database cleanup tasks that remove old articles to maintain optimal performance.
+- `clipboardWrite`: To copy extracted articles to the user's clipboard when requested, enabling easy sharing and note-taking.

 ## Third-Party Services